WHAT'S ON GUIDE

 Thursday

-A darkly comic thriller about family, secrets and manipulation.
-Annabel returns home after the death of her cruel father.
+The Octagon Theatre will have a performance of Alan Ayckbourn's masterful dark comedy 'Snake in the Grass'!
+This comic thriller explores the toxic secrets we keep as Annabel returns home after the death of her cruel father.
 Reunited with her sister Miriam, the siblings bicker as buried truths resurface.
 Tensions grow when his former nurse claims Miriam murdered her father, threatening to expose the crime.
-Will Miriam escape justice?
-Can the sisters forgive each other?
-And why are tennis balls flying around the garden?
-Alan Ayckbourn's masterful dark comedy explores the toxic secrets we keep.
+Tickets start from £15 and can be purchased from the theatre box office on 01204 520 661 or by visiting the Octagon Theatre website.

 Oct